 The need to build transparency

-As Morgan Stanley tussles with the fact that their millenials will leave for the tech pastures, moving away from the annual performance review to continuous feedback may help the Wall Street bank understand how they can improve their work environment.
+As Morgan Stanley tussles with the fact that their millenials will leave for the tech pastures, revamping and experimenting with the way they develop their talent may help the Wall Street bank create an attractive work environment for new hires.

 Photo credit: Alan Wu